-Every small business needs an email marketing plan to stay in touch with customers about new products, customer purchases, upcoming promotions, and business changes—to name just a few reasons.
+Every small business needs an email marketing plan to stay in touch with and update customers about new products, customer purchases, upcoming promotions, business changes, and more.
 You don’t have to be a marketing expert to create effective email campaigns.
-Get inspiration for your email marketing campaigns with the 25 best business email examples from the past year.
+Get inspiration for your email marketing campaigns with the 20 best business email examples from the past year.

 Arguably, one of the most important business emails you can send to a new customer or subscriber is a welcome email.
 As soon as someone opts in to receive emails from you or makes a purchase, it’s vital to send them a note to say thanks and welcome them to your brand.

 It’s a good opportunity to offer your new subscriber or customer a better understanding of your brand, a promo code for their next purchase, or information to make them want to do business with you.
-Plus, welcome emails have an average open rate of 86% vs the average open rate of other types of business emails at around 25%, according to GetResponse.
+Plus, welcome emails have an average open rate of 68.59%, which is around three times higher than regular newsletters.

 Try this: Sending an automatic welcome message that makes them look forward to your follow-up email drip campaigns is easy when you use Constant Contact.
-Constant contact enables you to automate tasks, like a welcome offer for new subscribers, so you can set it up and then get back to managing your business.
-Take advantage of the generous 60-day free trial to see how this email marketing platform helps you never miss a chance to say “thank you.”
+The platform enables you to automate welcome emails with special offers for new subscribers, so you can set it up and get back to managing your business.
+Take advantage of the generous 60-day free trial to see how this email marketing platform helps you never miss a chance to welcome customers.

-When a customer abandons their cart, it can feel like a missed opportunity, but it doesn’t have to be.
-Sometimes a customer is just doing a bit of comparison shopping or they forgot they were doing online shopping when they closed their browser.
+When a customer abandons their cart, it can feel like a missed opportunity.
+But it doesn’t have to be.
+Sometimes customers are just doing comparison shopping, or they forgot they were doing online shopping when they closed their browsers.
 A gentle reminder that they’ve left something in their cart is a great way to close the sale.

-Try this: Nudge a customer to complete a purchase by using an app that monitors customers’ abandoned carts.
-WooCommerce users can use Abandoned Cart Pro to incentivize a purchase, send multiple reminders, and track even guest users’ abandoned carts to analyze why customers are leaving items behind.
+Try this: Nudge a customer to complete a purchase using an app that monitors customers’ abandoned carts.
+WooCommerce users can use Abandoned Cart Pro to incentivize a purchase, send multiple reminders, and track even guest users’ abandoned carts to analyze why customers leave items behind.

-A “thank-you” email is an easy way for a business to show gratitude to its customers, and there are so many opportunities to send these types of business emails.
-You can send one as a part of a welcome email, after a customer makes a purchase, following a customer support call, to request feedback, or when a customer hits a milestone (e.g., subscription anniversary, $100 spent, or 100 loyalty points accrued).
+A thank-you email is an easy way for a business to show gratitude to its customers, and there are so many opportunities to send these types of business emails.
+You can send one as a part of a welcome email, after a customer makes a purchase, or following a customer support call.

-Try this: Use an email marketing tool, like Keap, to automate thank-you emails when customers hit certain triggers, like milestones.
+Try this: Use an email marketing tool, like Keap, to automate thank-you emails when customers hit certain triggers, like a purchase.

-From webinars to open houses, classes, company meetings, and VIP gatherings, regardless of what type of business you run, you may hold events from time to time and you need to let customers or subscribers know about it.
-When you send an invite, make sure you include a prominent call to action (CTA) to get readers to sign up or book the event.
+From webinars to open houses, classes, company meetings, and VIP gatherings, regardless of what type of business you run, you may hold events from time to time.
+Event invite emails are an excellent way to let customers or subscribers know about it.
+When you send an invite, include a prominent call to action (CTA) to get readers to sign up or book the event.

-Try this: You don’t have to create a graphic-heavy email to get readers’ attention, and you don’t have to be a professional graphic designer to make an effective business email.
-Use a free graphic design tool, like Canva, to create an email invitation.
+Try this: You don’t have to be a professional graphic designer to make an effective business email and grab your subscribers’ attention.
+Use a free graphic design tool like Canva to easily create a professional-looking email invitation.

 Whether you’re sending customers an email about their upcoming itinerary, a rental, or an appointment they booked, it’s a good idea to send a reminder.
-Not only can this decrease no-shows, but reminder emails also give you an opportunity to reinforce brand awareness and create anticipation or excitement.
+Not only can this decrease no-shows, but reminder emails also allow you to reinforce brand awareness and create anticipation or excitement.

 Try this: Pick a set time to send reminders (such as sending one a few days before and a second reminder the day before the appointment or reservation) in your email marketing software and schedule an email at that time.
 Mailchimp lets you send scheduled emails based on a variety of parameters.